Harrisburg wins rain-soaked game against Salisbury

 Just ask Wyatt Robinson.

 "Our O-line was very good.
-We were missing one of our starters tonight because he was sick (non-COVID), but by the way they performed together, no one could tell that," the Harrisburg senior running back said.
+We were missing one of our starters tonight because he was sick (non-COVID), but by the way they performed together no one could tell that,"said Harrisburg senior running back Robinson.
 "They did a fantastic job and made running the football a bit easier for me, and I got some nice gains because of them."

 Robinson and his Bulldog teammates flashed signs of a dominating ground game Friday in a 36-0 Lewis & Clark Conference football road victory against Salisbury.

-Harrisburg's offensive line gashed Salisbury's defensive front for nearly 350 rushing yards, including the 35 carries for 317 yards and five touchdowns in less than three quarters of play from Robinson.
+Harrisburg's offensive line gashed Salisbury's defensive front for nearly 350 rushing yards, including the 35 carries for about 338 yards and five touchdowns in less than three quarters of play from Robinson.

 "I thought we ran the ball tough vertically.
 The conditions were set for us to keep feeding the ball to Wyatt and let him do his thing behind an offensive line that executed their blocks much better than a week ago," Harrisburg coach Steve Hopkins said.
 "Wyatt told us he wanted to run the football.
 What impressed me with Wyatt was that after he fumbled the football early, he came to me and said he would do a better job of protecting the football and he still wanted it.
 Wyatt has great vision and he saw what his offensive line was giving him to take."